darinbl-pritchard45/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Optimize for clarity and maintainability, not just for performance or brevity."

 In essence, this quote emphasizes that during the software development process, while efficiency and conciseness are important, they should not come at the cost of readability and ease of future modification.
 Invest time in writing clean, well-structured, and self-explanatory code as it significantly reduces debugging time, enhances collaboration among team members, and improves the sustainability of the project over its entire lifecycle.

+# 2024-03-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs, harder debugging, and difficulty in collaboration.
+Remember that code is read far more times than it's written.
+So keep it simple and elegant, focusing on clarity and purpose, which are timeless virtues in software development."

+"Also remember that 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct and clear code first, then optimize only when needed and based on data-driven insights.
+This way, your programs will be more robust, flexible, and evolve better with changing requirements."